-Selling cycles for our devices have varied widely and have historically ranged between three and six months in duration with more recent trends lengthening beyond this historical range due to the COVID-19 pandemic.
+Selling cycles for our devices have varied widely and have historically ranged between three and six months in duration.

 The principal customers for our MRI compatible products include hospitals and acute care facilities.
 The key decision maker in a purchase varies on the hospital department making the purchase.
 We serve these customers through our sales and service specialists and believe that our specialists are well-positioned to build upon these customer relationships.
 We communicate with our customers on a regular basis to understand potential issues or concerns as well as to improve our products and services in response to their needs.
 Product orders and inquiries are handled by trained service representatives who communicate with customers after equipment shipments, installations, and service repair calls.
 We have implemented various other programs which enable us to assess our customers' needs.
 These programs include surveys and visits to customer sites.